LilleAila/lilleaila.github.io/src/content/blog/qmk-firmware-config.md

   - Keyboards
 ---

 Configuring QMK on linux is very easy, especially on NixOS.
 Here is a short guide showing the steps required to do so.
 As always, it's a good idea to read [the documentation](https://docs.qmk.fm/).
-This is just some of the snippets i found the most useful and a quick-start guide.
+This is just some of the snippets I found the most useful and a quick-start guide.

 ## Creating a fork